 In 2021, Discovery Cove was voted the best theme park in Orlando.
 That’s impressive when you consider the competition, but the cove is a part of an all-inclusive resort that gives you the chance to experience a tropical paradise without leaving town.

 At Discovery Cove, the entire traveling crew will have the memorable opportunity to swim with dolphins and relax on white-sand beaches as if you were on the shore of the Mediterranean.
-Guests can also strap on the snorkeling gear and swim in water teeming with tropical fish and even manta rays!
+Guests can also strap on their snorkeling gear and swim in water teeming with tropical fish and even manta rays!

 Perhaps the best part of all this is the noticeable lack of lines.
-Forget paying for VIP status, Discovery Cove comes with no wait time, allowing you to complete experiences without having to be patient.
+Forget paying for VIP status: Discovery Cove comes with no wait time, allowing you to complete experiences without having to be patient.